 Figure 5.
-UC-MSC conditioned media profile following EV enrichment when incubated with different media compositions for the final 48 h of conditioning for the purpose of EV harvest. +FBS indicates media with 10% FBS, +dUC-FBS represents FBS which was depleted by differential ultracentrifugation, +UF-FBS represents FBS which was depleted by ultrafiltration, and -FBS represents base media without FBS supplementation.
-(A) Particle counts of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); (B) particle counts of individual donors; (C) particles per cell of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); (D) particles per cell of individual donors; (E) particles per µg total protein of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); (F) particles per µg total protein of individual donors placed under the different media compositions; and (G) median fluorescent intensity of positive markers of CD9, CD63, and CD81 positive particles as determined by the Miltenyi MACSPlex Exosome kit, normalised by input of 6 µg of total protein.
+UC-MSC conditioned media profile following EV enrichment when incubated with different media compositions for the final 48 h of conditioning for the purpose of EV harvest. +FBS indicates media with 10% FBS, +dUC-FBS represents FBS which was depleted by differential ultracentrifugation, +UF-FBS represents FBS which was depleted by ultrafiltration, and −FBS represents base media without FBS supplementation.
+(A) Particle counts of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); (B) particle counts of individual donors; (C) particles per 1 x 106 cells of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); (D) particles per 1 x 106 cells of individual donors; (E) particles per µg total protein of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); (F) particles per µg total protein of individual donors placed under the different media compositions; and (G) median fluorescent intensity of positive markers of CD9, CD63, and CD81 positive particles as determined by the Miltenyi MACSPlex Exosome kit, normalised by input of 6 µg of total protein.
 Asterisks indicate markers whose positivity may be influenced by the presence of FBS EVs which were identified by media only controls.

 This was reflected in the results of the MACSPlex Exosome Kit, which was used to confirm the EV nature of the enriched particles.
-Whilst all conditions were positive for these markers, the CD9, CD63, and CD81 positive particles were more highly represented within the 6 ug of protein inputted in the lower FBS conditions (Figure 5G).
+Whilst all conditions were positive for these markers, the CD9, CD63, and CD81 positive particles were more highly represented within the 6 µg of protein inputted in the lower FBS conditions (Figure 5G).
 However, caution must be advised upon the interpretation of these results, since CD9 and CD81 positivity was identified in the media only controls, suggesting that FBS EVs may contribute to the positive signal identified for these markers, a phenomena similarly seen in other studies of a similar nature [30] (see Appendix A, Figure A3).

 3. Discussion